 The intense weather that comes with late fall and winter can damage your car both inside and out.
-To keep your car in top condition, it needs some tender loving cold weather car care.
+To keep your car in top condition, it needs some tender loving winter car care.
 And of course, it will keep your occupants safe and sound during road trips too.

 The best kind of winter car care is the Great White Winter Wash.
 It’s the traditional two-bucket wash with a twist.
 One bucket has soap, the other has water.
 It might be inconvenient to do this during winter, with the biting cold weather.
 But it will definitely keep your car safe from the havoc that the freezing weather brings.

 Care for the Underbody

 Salt and sludge can easily get into the car’s underbody.
 This can damage the gas tank, mufflers and other mettalic parts of your car.
 Head out to an automated car wash and opt for an underbody washing option.
 Better yet, have it steam cleaned.